IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://onepunchman.fandom.com/wiki/Saitama" target="_blank">Saitama</a>

+>“In any age, in any society, when people are small, they look up at the stars and stretch out their hands as if to grasp them.
+Then at last,they learn that their own arms aren't long enough to reach the stars.They call that becoming an adult.
+But I don't think so. **Without fail, those stars will be in this hand**!”

 >“Kircheis, do you think what was possible for Rudolf is impossible for me?”

+>“The man who succeeds me must have talent equal to, or greater than my own.”

+>“Genes determine everything?
+What nonsense.
+Hereditary physical qualities have no effect on people, that's for individuals.
+Heredity concerns family background, not personal abilities.
+Those who blindly believe in such theories generally having nothing in their own lives to be proud of... they are the people I despise the most.”

 ― <a href="https://gineipaedia.com/wiki/Reinhard_von_Lohengramm" target="_blank">Reinhard von Lohengramm</a>